StarlitCrystal/code-samples/README.md

 was included on the test).

-05. C++ AudioGenerator - NOT ALL MY CODE.
-My code is in SampleGenerators.cpp in the form of the Sint16 Get"X"Sample, where we were to make our own sound waves.
-My code in main.cpp is labeled //My song - Kyle Bernelle, which is mainly 'if' statements to signal different keystroke commands and then the "song" I created using my own wave samples.

-06. C# Racetrack Creator - Code for building a racetrack in Unity using assets in-game for a Mario Kart clone for a client.
+05. C# Racetrack Creator - Code for building a racetrack in Unity using assets in-game for a Mario Kart clone for a client.

-07. C# Random Scripts - Some code that was used for a design analysis project for a puzzle-type game (NO COMMENTS inside code as the code was secondary to the project's grade, and had a time-limit)
+06. C# Random Scripts - Some code that was used for a design analysis project for a puzzle-type game (NO COMMENTS inside code as the code was secondary to the project's grade, and had a time-limit)